scotty110/install_guides/MacOS Install.md

 ## TailScale
 1. Download from Apple Appstore
-2. Sign in on Brave using Google Account
+2. Sign in on Zen using Google Account

 ## ChatGPT
 1. Navigate to [ChatGPT](https://chatgpt.com)